resourcefulmind/resourcefulmind/README.md

 <h1 align="center">Hi 👋, I'm Opeyemi.
 Just your regular guy who wants to always be super amazing with the computer and help build Africa with tech.
 I work mainly with the Frontend.</h1>
 <h3 align="center">Coding and trying to understand code keeps me up at night.
 Still need me to write those lines where i say "I'm a passionate developer?"
-Didn't think so too.
-I'm Nigerian btw...you already know we work hard, so kindly let the work be commensurate to my paycheck ALWAYS.</h3>
+Didn't think so too..</h3>

 <p align="left"> <a href="https://twitter.com/devvgbg" target="blank"><img src="https://img.shields.io/twitter/follow/devvgbg?logo=twitter&style=for-the-badge" alt="devvgbg" /></a> </p>

 - 🔭 I started coding a year ago and I recently just left tutorial hell.
-I’m currently applying my JavaScript and React knowledge by helping to build little projects which you can find further down this repo.
+I’m currently applying my JavaScript knowledge by helping to build little projects which you can find further down this repo.
 Do have fun going through my codes and remember, life is good when you help people...so if you see a correction to make about my codes, kindly let me know.

 - 🌱 I’m currently learning **JavaScript, React, Tailwind CSS**